Submit a Session Proposal

 November 10 – December 21, 2021

 This year, up to 10 half-day short courses will be available at the workshop, though full-day short courses may be considered.

-When inviting speakers for your session, please keep in mind that parallel sessions are only 75 minutes in length (plenary are 90 minutes).
-Plan for no more than three speakers for a parallel session—two speakers plus a discussant, or two speakers plus a small panel.
+When inviting speakers for your session, please keep in mind that parallel sessions are only 75 minutes in length (plenary sessions are 90 minutes).
+Plan for no more than three speakers for a parallel session—two speakers plus a discussant or two speakers plus a small panel.

 To encourage a diverse set of presenters, the following restrictions will apply.
 These should be communicated to speakers, so they do not inadvertently accept too many invitations.

 Each individual may do any or all of the following activities labeled (a), (b), or (c):

 1. Organize up to two sessions or have any other active role (see #2–#5) in up to two parallel sessions

 2. Chair† one session, which can be a session they organized

 3. Give a presentation in one session, but not in a session for which they are serving as chair